(Translate this site)

 No. Sym knew much about the enemy.
 She assured me that the entity was seeking only unimpeded development in that corner of space, similar to a wasp nest on Old Earth.

 They were more a pest than anything else, I was amazed to learn.
-The male Sol had primarily been dispatched in their direction simply to keep them (the male Sol) busy and out of everyone's hair in the local colonies and vicinity.
-This was a common practice here.
+The male Sol had primarily been dispatched in their direction simply to keep them (the male Sol) busy, and out of everyone's hair in the local colonies and vicinity.
+In fact, this was a common practice here.

 From the perspective of Sym and possibly the colonists as well, the male Sol seemed to be little more than trouble-making vigilantes who-- like children-- had to be kept corralled and/or distracted via various measures for the safety of both themselves and others.

-I kind of felt bad for my gender among the Sol-- I mean, it sort of made all men across all time look bad, the way the male Sol acted (Sym gave me all the examples of their past mis-adventures I could stand-- it wasn't pretty).
-Fortunately, there were plenty of males among the rest of the humn who were just as civilized as the female Sol-- so the male Sol mostly appeared just a notable aberration-- and NOT representative of all males everywhere.
+I kind of felt bad for my gender among the Sol-- I mean, it sort of made all men across all time look bad, the way the male Sol acted (Sym gave me all the examples of their past misadventures I could stand; it wasn't pretty).
+Fortunately, there were plenty of males among the rest of the humn who were just as civilized as the female Sol-- so the male Sol mostly appeared to be just a notable aberration-- and not representative of all males everywhere, in this Realtime.

 But what about the Pagnew?
 Weren't Ling and the crew worried about me?
-No. Sym had informed them I was being 'interviewed' as part of an investigation and would be back in contact later.
-And I could 'see' through Sym's resources that everyone aboard the Pagnew were being very well treated, and been engaged with opportunities to learn about this Realtime that made even Ling too happy to worry much about me.
-I did touch base with Ling briefly a couple times since merger to confirm what Sym had told her.
-It turned out I could still get to Ling over the shush net-- to do so I just had to avoid the default option which now was basically the Sym channel.
+No. Sym had informed them I was being 'interviewed' as part of an investigation, and would be back in contact later.
+And I could 'see' through Sym's resources that everyone aboard the Pagnew were being very well treated, and had been engaged with opportunities to learn about this Realtime that made even Ling too happy to worry much about me.
+I did touch base with Ling briefly a couple times after merger, to confirm what Sym had told her.
+It turned out I could still get to Ling over the shush net-- to do so I just had to bypass the default option, which was now basically the Sym channel.

 Sym herself was a full fledged inorganic by many measures.
 But her core was decidedly human, unlike that of Riki or Arbitur.
 And yet that core was organic only in terms of its blueprints.
 It was an inorganic version of Symantici's original biological neural net.

 Sym was a typical example of her Sol generation in some ways.
-I.e., she'd had no parents.
-In other ways she differed somewhat.
-Her core brain's DNA pattern for instance was roughly one one thousandth of a percentage point different from her peers.
+E.g., she'd had no parents.
+In other ways though, she somewhat differed.
+Her core brain's D.N.A. pattern for instance was roughly one one thousandth of a percentage point different from her peers.
 Most modern Sol were more homogenous than this in their intellectual base patterns.

 Most of the individualization of the Sol by far was performed via variations in their initialization (read: raising) rather than their legacy genetic coding.